ScottyB/ac-js2/README.md

 When auto-complete-mode shows a popup scroll to the completion you want and press `C-e` to expand it.
-Expansion will only work when Yasnippet is installed (no setup is required) and for functions, that is, the documentation string contains a line starting with "function".
+Expansion will only work when yasnippet is installed (no setup is required) and for functions.

 **Note:** Navigation only works if the definition is in the same file.